 Your engine needs clean air to operate efficiently.
 Without access to clean air, your engine is starved of air and will overheat.
 Inspect your air filter frequently, and clean or replace it with a new filter when necessary.

 Remove the Air Filter from the Filter Housing: Remove your air filter being careful not to knock any dirt into the air intake.
 Wipe any dirt left in the housing with a dry clean cloth.

 Remove Dirt from the Air Filter: Tap the air filter against a solid surface to knock loose dirt from the filter.
 Do not use an air compressor to blow your air filter clean.

 Check Air Filter Condition: Hold the filter up to the light.
-You are looking for light through the paper element.
+You are looking for the light through the paper element.
 If you can see light, the filter can continue to be used.
 If you see any blockages of light or the filter is damaged or oil covered, you need to replace it with a new filter.